From 12 January 2026, the FCA moved to digital-by-default for relevant MiFID-derived retail-client disclosures.

 Most platforms can export or mirror messages into an archive in a tamper-resistant format.

-Some are even designed to natively retain audit trails in line with FCA guidance.
+Some are designed to retain audit trails that can support FCA-related record-keeping needs.

 Connecting those dots early avoids gaps between client communication systems and compliance tools later.

-5. Prepare People And Clients For The Shift Before January 2026
+5. Preparing People And Clients For The Shift

 Front-line agents or advisers will often be the ones explaining the change to customers, so they need simple, confident answers.